RosettaCommons/documentation/rosetta_basics/file_types/Residue-Params-file.md

     Where C17 is the PDB atom name, CH1 is the Rosetta AtomType, X is the MM AtomType, and 0.13 is the charge.
 The PDB atom names must be unique within each params file.

-Some params file have an optional sixth column after the atom charge.
+Some params files have an optional sixth column after the atom charge.
 This is an alternate charging scheme and is not used by default.
 Only if the -corrections:chemical::parse_charge option is provided will the second charge column be used.
 (The values for the canoncial amino acids come from the Parameters For Solvation Energy charge set of Sitkoff, Sharp & Honig 1994 J. Phys.
-Chem 98:1978 https://doi.org/10.1021/j100058a043)
+Chem 98:1978 https://doi.org/10.1021/j100058a043) -- These values are completely ignored by current standard protocols, and can be omitted from any new params files.

 -   **BOND** Defines a bond connection between two named atoms.